Physicians Advocacy Institute

-“The vital role that physicians play in our health care system-providing high quality, cost-effective care to patients – should not be undermined by the push towards corporatization” said Robert W. Seligson, PAI President.
-“It is important to advance policies that encourage and support greater competition throughout the health care marketplace, including competition by physician-led organizations.”
+“The Vital role that physicians play in our health care system-providing high quality, cost-effective care to patients – should not be undermined by the push towards corporatization.”
+Robert W. Seligson, PAI President and CEO, North Carolina Medical Society.”

 PAI is very concerned about the anticompetitive implications of the massive consolidation that has been occurring throughout the health care system.
 Today’s health care marketplace is increasingly dominated by large, highly integrated corporate entities that merge with, or acquire, other entities to expand their power to impact important aspects of the system.

 The types of entities involved in this systemwide trend towards consolidation include but are not limited to insurers, health systems and hospitals, pharmacy benefit managers (PBMs), physicians/other health care providers and pharmacies.
 Consolidation has occurred both “horizontally” (integration of two or more entities of the same type, e.g., a merger between two hospitals) and “vertically” (integration between entities with different functions in the system, e.g., an insurer that purchases a PBM).
 The physician “marketplace” has also seen a sharp trend towards integration, primarily through hospital acquisitions of physician practices and physicians entering into employment arrangements with hospitals or health systems.